desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 # Introduction

-A staggering volume of research papers on large language models (LLMs) is published daily.
+A staggering volume of research papers on (large) language models (LMs) is published daily.
 On the day of writing this (5th Nov 2024), 239 papers containing "LLM" or "Language Model" in their titles were added to the Computer Science section of arXiv alone.
 This flood of publications makes it difficult to separate genuine insights from noise.